anupkv1/cmpe202-whitewalkers/Weekly_Wiki_Parag.md

 Week 7 (5 Nov to 12 Nov) : Implementing and designing game play screen and adding coins and enemy entitiy.
 XP Value : Simplicity
 I ensured that the team has a simplistic view of the requirements while not having to introduce unnecessary complexity.
-I achieved this by helping to design simple task for each team members , keeping the focus on what is important and leaving out the rest
+I achieved this by helping to design simple task for each team members , keeping the focus on what is important and leaving out the rest.

 Week 6 (29 Oct to 4 Nov) : Indentifying and applying state pattern on bullet collision with enemy entities.
 XP Value : Communication : Encouraged deeper communication in the team as the project development continues addressing increasingly complex issues.